MioNya4/fanctl/readme.md

 1b) download ur kernel's sources and https://github.com/musikid/acpi_ec, `cd acpi_ec ; ./install.sh ; modprobe acpi_ec`
 this will create /dev/ec which my driver works with.

-2a) (not recommended) download fanctl binary and run like `chmod +x fanctl ; fanctl 2` 2b) download fanctl.c, run `gcc fanctl.c` and rename a.out to what makes sense 2u
+2) (c version is deprecated since u need to reopen file each time u wanna read performance button state, and thats not efficient. bash version (fanctl2.sh) is more efficient atm)

+download fanctl2.sh and... run it?

 # usage

-`./fanctl 1`
+`sh fanctl2.sh`

+control ur fans speed with a "performance" button near the power button, 0 led is mode 1, 1 led is mode 2 and both leds means mode 3 (modes speed description below)

-where `1` can be 1, 2 or 3. `1` will make fans spinning like 1450-2200 (quiet mode), `2` is like 2200-3100 (still quiet but cooler) and `3` is 3000-4000 (a lil noisy). notice that `4` will make zero delay for writing to registers and will shutdown your machine immediately.
+"performance" button has 3 states: 1, 2 and 3. `1` will make fans spinning like 1450-2200 (quiet mode), `2` is like 2200-3100 (still quiet but cooler) and `3` is 3000-5500 (a lil noisy)

-do not run without arguments (mostly sigsegv)
+fan speed can be observed with `sensors` if https://github.com/pobrn/qc71_laptop module is loaded. with atmosphere pressure maximum i got is 5500rpm.

+adjust values of `sleep` command for results that suit u. `3.5`, `2.2` and `1` work perfect 4me. less sleep means faster fans (0 sleep will shutdown your machine immediately idk why xd).

+do not run on devices that are not intel(c) nuc x15, even tho the worst thing can happen is immediate shutdown, so there is no way u damage ur hardware, im still not responsible for anything.

 # also